jocoly/borpa/README.md

   `SELF_DRAW_INTERVAL_MILLISECONDS=3600000`

-### 7. Open a new terminal window at the project directory and build the Discord bot image.
+### 6. Open a new terminal window at the project directory and build the Discord bot image.
-`cd bot && sudo docker build . -t bot-image`
+`cd bot && docker build . -t bot-image`

-### 8. Start the bot.
+### 7. Start the bot.
 *Again, don't forget to mount your volume*

-`sudo docker run --mount source=images,target=/app bot-image`
+`docker run --mount source=images,target=/app bot-image`

 ### The bot should now be online.
 Type !test to generate a test message.